Performetriks/Gatlytron-Quickstart/README.md

 2. Setup Tutorial for EMP: https://www.youtube.com/watch?v=0Ug1daCedfs

 **EMP:**
-For showing data sent to EMP, just import the template dashboard: https://github.com/Performetriks/Gatlytron/tree/main/docs/templates
+For showing data sent to EMP, import the template dashboard: https://github.com/Performetriks/Gatlytron/tree/main/docs/templates
+Open and edit the the parameter widget that lets you select the compare time.
+In the setting "Affected on Update", you have to remove and reselect the "Compare Statistics" widget.

 **Postgres:**
 1. In EMP, go to "Admin >> Context Settings >> Add >> Postgres Environment" and fill in the connection details.
 2. Import Gatlytron Dashboard template for Postgres: https://github.com/Performetriks/Gatlytron/tree/main/docs/templates
-3. On the Postgres Dashboard:
-  	- Open the Dashboard
+3. Open the Dashboard
-  	- Click the "Edit" button in the top left
+4. Click the "Edit" button in the top left
-  	- Click on the button "Params"
+5. Click on the button "Params"
   	- Change "ID" of 3 parameters:
   		- **database_id:** Select the context setting from the dropdown.
   		- **'simulation' and 'request':** In the queries remove existing "environment={...}" and use Ctrl+Space for autocomplete and inserting the new one which you have created.
+6. On the dashboard, edit the the parameter widget that lets you select the compare time.
+In the setting "Affected on Update", you have to remove and reselect the "Compare Statistics" widget.

 # Running with Gatling versions lower than v3.12.0
 There where some major changes in gatling 3.12 which had to be addressed within Gatlytron.